|

 What are your opinions on further Super-Soldier research and other

 U.S. Government superteams?
+Q:Since

 you've maintained your reserve status in the Navy, have you had